9 Expert Picks for Best Wine Decanter with Stopper [+ How to Decant Wines]

 The decorative decanter category is inherently difficult to pin down for a Top Pick.
 Afterall, our styles run the gamut, right!
 So, we didn’t pick just one.
 Instead we uncovered three excellent choices to fit a variety of styles.

-- The decanter for horse lovers
+- The decanter for traditionalists

 - The decanter with classic Old World artwork

 - The decanter with a pewter duck’s head for a stopper.
 This one is also in the shape of a duck.

 Can a decanter be both whimsical and elegant?
 It can when it’s created by the Vagabond House, an owned-and-operated family company based in California.